About the Certification Board of Trustees

 The ACT Certification Board of Trustees (CBOT) oversees the business and affairs of the TDM-CP program

 .
-The nominees selected to serve on the Board of Trustees play a central role in providing a strong foundation for the certification program, leading the next stage of development and launching the certification.
+The individuals selected to serve on the Board of Trustees play a central role in providing a strong foundation for the certification program, leading the next stage of development and launching the certification.

 2022 Certification Board of Trustees

 - Chris Hagelin, City of Boulder

 - Sarah Hendricks, TDM-CP, CUTR